 The current Chorus Room measures 1,320 sf.
 Our current choral program serves an 80-student mixed chorus and a 30-student Madrigal chorus.
-With enrollment expected to grow by 32% to 39% we envision a chorus of 105-115 students.
+Enrollment in our chorus is already increasing and with enrollment expected to grow by 32% to 39% we envision a chorus of up to 150 students.
 A 1,500 sf chorus room is expected, by the MSBA, to serve a 50-100 student chorus.
-We estimate the need for a 2,500 sf Chorus Room.
+Thus, to accommodate growth in participation and enrollment, we estimate the need for a 2,500 sf Chorus Room.